 In tackling these issues, we have created objectives for our company to adhere to and goals with which we can measure our success.
 Our team work together to achieve these tangible goals which tie directly to the company values that we all share.
 We internally review our achievements against these goals quarterly and report externally on our achievements once a year.

 As a member of the Association of Independent Tour Operators (AITO), we have committed to a sustainable approach to travel.
 Project Protect is AITO’s instrument for improving and supporting sustainable tourism practices amongst its members.
-Absolute Escapes has taken part in three consecutive years.
+Absolute Escapes has taken part since 2018.

-In 2018, our AITO Protect Pledge was to further promote our partnership with the John Muir Trust.
+For this, we developed our support and partnership with the John Muir Trust.
 We include their logo and information about their activities on our website and documentation, arranged two conservation volunteer days for our team at the Glenlude Estate in the Scottish Borders, and we used the Give as you Live platform so that the stationery and printing purchases we made resulted in a donation of £150 to the Trust.

 In addition to this, we implemented a comprehensive Sustainability Policy which was well received by the team, with every member of staff pledging to engage with the policy to the fullest extent.

-Whilst 2020 has felt uncertain and challenging at times, we’re determined to continue our commitments to the causes dear to us.
-We are committed to maintaining our support of the John Muir Trust and Venture Scotland as part of our 2020 AITO Project Protect pledge.
+Whilst the past few years have felt uncertain, we’re determined to continue our commitments to the causes dear to us.
+We are committed to maintaining our support of the John Muir Trust and Venture Scotland as part of our 2022 AITO Project pledge.

 The John Muir Trust is a conservation charity dedicated to protecting and enhancing wild places in the UK.
 The trust owns and manages some of the finest wild spaces in Britain, including Ben Nevis, part of the Skye Cuillin, and Schiehallion.
 These areas provide vital space for adventure, excitement and solitude.